POSITIVE HANDLING POLICY

 8.1 Where the company anticipates that positive handling may be required on occasions, advice will be sought from the Norfolk Steps Team.

 8.2 Staff trained in positive handling techniques need to update their training on a regular basis and ensure that their training record is kept up to date.
+All Respect4us staff were trained in positive handling techniques in September 2013.

 9.0 Authorisation of staff to use positive handling